The Mighty Colorado River!

 Oatman started life over 100 years ago as a mining tent camp, and quickly became a flourishing gold-mining center.
 In 1915, two miners struck a $10 million gold find, and within a year, the town's population grew to more than 3,500.
 Oatman was served by a narrow gauge rail line between 1903 and 1905 that ran 17 miles to the Colorado River near Needles, California.

-But both the population and mining booms were short lived.
+Both the population and mining booms were short lived.
 In 1921, a fire burned down many of the smaller shacks in town, and three years later, the main mining company, United Eastern Mines, shut down operations for good.
-Oatman survived by catering to travelers on old U.S. Route 66.
+Oatman survived by catering to travelers on the old U.S. Route 66.
 But in the 1960s, when the route became what is now Interstate 40, Oatman almost died.
-Oatman is a fun place to visit - an authentic old western town with burros roaming the streets and gunfights staged on weekends.
-The burros are tame and can be hand fed.
+Oatman is a fun place to visit with an authentic old western town vibe with burros roaming the streets, staged gunfights, shops, restaurants, saloon and special events.

 Grapevine Canyon Petroglyphs